rpeszek/crud-ex-frontend-elm/README.md

 See also: [Naming Conventions/Code Review](README_CODE_REVIEW.md)

 __TODO List:__
-* Convert to Elm v.0.18 (from .17)
+* New version of Elm navigation seems to have a mind of its own, figure it out
 * Integrate server user/owner/security
 * List pagination support
 * Add has-many relationship to example CRUD
 * Logging as UI component
 * Keep rethinking styling and views
+   * should I keep using purecss?
 * Improve validation

+__Git:__
+I am using submodules to get dependencies/elm-purecss,  elm-purecss project is not available as elm 0.18 package dependency.

 __Backend companion project:__
 Currently only Yesod implementation: [crud-ex-backend-yesod](https://github.com/rpeszek/crud-ex-backend-yesod.git).